blackstork-io/fabric/docs/_index.md

 # What's Fabric?

+Fabric is a user-friendly open-source command-line tool designed for reporting workflow automation.
+It comes with a versatile configuration language for reusable templates.

+`fabric` CLI tool facilitates data collection from various sources and renders documents (reports, overviews, briefings, etc) from the templates in Fabric Configuration Language (FCL).

+[Fabric Configuration Language]({{< ref "language" >}}) offers a structured approach to defining data requirements and content structures.
+With its human-readable intuitive syntax and powerful features, FCL empowers users to create reusable modular templates.

-Fabric is an open-source CLI tool and a configuration language that codifies and automation of the content generation process.
+Together, Fabric CLI tool and FCL offer a comprehensive solution for organizations looking to formalize and streamline their content generation processes, enhancing their cyber-security and compliance efforts.

-Fabric Configuration Language (FCL) allows users to define the document data requirements and content structure with human-readable configuration files.
-The files can be version-controlled, reused, and shared.

-`fabric` is a reports-as-code tool that renders templates defined in the FCL files into Markdown documents.

 ## Get started